See live music in Portland at one of these venues during your next night out.

 The Yelp! reviews call Laurelthirst “everything a neighborhood bar should be”, and it is true.
 The warm setting and good beer are enough to make this place a worthwhile visit, but the live music takes it to the next level.

-Typically they host bluegrass bands, and the shows are usually free or at the most cost $7-$10.
+The shows are usually free or at the most cost $7-$10.
 This is a great place to go if you are looking to enjoy a relaxing evening while listening to talented local musicians!

 Although Holocene frequently features electronic artists, which some may argue as not being “live music,” they have incredibly fun dance parties that feature local Portland pop and electronic groups.
 The vibe at this venue is always energetic and upbeat.